USRSE/usrse.github.io/_events/2023/2023-04-funder-talk-series.md

 ## Event

-This talk in the US-RSE Funder Talk Series will feature:
+This talk in the US-RSE Funder Talk Series will feature 4 speakers from the National Institutes of Health:

 * Susan Gregurick, Associate Director for Data Science
 * Ishwar Chandramouliswaran, Program Director, Office of Data Science Strategy (ODSS)